Digital Marketing Strategies and Ideas for Startups in 2023

 And right now, there’s no horizon more promising and full of potential than the customer experience (CX).

 More than three-quarters of startup companies already have a blog.
-However, there’s a big difference between simply having a blog and putting it to work as part of a content marketing strategy.
+However, there’s a big difference between simply having a blog and putting it to work as part of a content marketing strategy for your startup company.
 What you need is a data-driven blog.

 Begin by finding out what your buyers need.
 There are several tools at your disposal for this.
 First, you can use keyword tools to find what’s trending in your industry.
 These same tools will let you know which topics actually have search traffic and which are in demand so you’re not wasting time producing and promoting content that nobody wants to read.